mkeet/CLaRO/README.md

 - a tool to author questions using the CLaRO template

 ## citing CLaRO
-TR TBA, as well as the zenodo DOI.
+full reference TBA in the upcoming days, as well as the zenodo DOI.